changwoonchoi/cl2020/README.md

 ## About

-This is Python implementation of Computer Listening class assignments
+Python implementations of Computer Listening class assignments

 ## Dependence